Talks to update Pennsylvania's mail-in voting law show life

-HARRISBURG — Closed-door talks on updating Pennsylvania's mail-in voting law showed signs of life Wednesday amid warnings that doing nothing will risk a dragged-out vote count in the presidential election.
+HARRISBURG — Closed-door talks on updating Pennsylvania's fledgling mail-in voting law showed signs of life Wednesday amid warnings that doing nothing will risk a dragged-out vote count in the high-stakes presidential election in the battleground state.

 House Republicans held an internal conference call to discuss the idea of giving counties four or five days to process mail-in ballots before Election Day and to set down security requirements for the drop boxes that some counties are using to help collect mail-in ballots.